Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Results

 We observe that under the influence of the Gd monolayer, our system transitions into metallic phase, as confirmed by the projected density of states (PDOS) with a magnetic moment of $ 7.11~\mu_{B}$ for the calculation without U and $ 7.36~\mu_{B}$.
 For the relaxed lattice parameter ($a = 3.39~\mathrm{\AA}$), the ferromagnetic state is found to be more stable than the antiferromagnetic one, favored by an energy difference of $55$ meV per Gd atom.
+As shown in the projected density of states in Fig~\ref{fig2}.(d) the Gd 5$d$ electrons provide substantial weight at the Fermi level, while the 4$f$ states localized around $-7.5$ eV, well below the Fermi level.
+Consequently, the stabilization of the ferromagnetic ground state can be understood in terms of an indirect RKKY-type exchange, where the localized 4$f$ moments couple via the more delocalized 5$d$ conduction electrons, consistent with previous reports \cite{kurz2002magnetism,szade1990rkky}.